By default, the Compute Gateway blocks traffic to all uplinks. Add Compute Gateway firewall rules to allow traffic as needed.

 - Select VPC Interface if you want the rule to apply to traffic over the linked AWS VPC connection.

-- Select Internet Interface if you want the rule to apply to traffic over the SDDC's Internet Gateway, including traffic over policy-based VPNs using the public IP endpoint.
+- Select Internet Interface if you want the rule to apply to traffic over the Internet, including over policy-based VPNs using Public IP.

-- Select Intranet Interface if you want the rule to allow traffic over AWS Direct Connect, VMware Transit Connect, and policy-based VPNs using private IP.
+- Select Direct Connect Interface if you want the rule to allow traffic over AWS Direct Connect (private VIF), including over policy-based VPNs using Private IP.

-- All Uplinks if you want the rule to apply to the VPC Interface, the Internet Interface, and the Intranet Interface, but not to the VPN Tunnel Interface.
+- All Uplinks if you want the rule to apply to the VPC Interface, the Internet Interface, and the Direct Connect Interface, but not to the VPN Tunnel Interface.

 Note: The VPN Tunnel Interface is not classified as an uplink.

-The new rule is enabled by default.
-Slide the toggle to the left to disable it.
+The new rule is activated by default.
+Slide the toggle to the left to deactivate it.

-- Select Allow to allow all L3 traffic to pass through the firewall.
+- Select Allow to allow all L2 and L3 traffic to pass through the firewall.

 - Select Drop to drop packets that match any specified Sources, Destinations, and Services.
 This is a silent action with no notification to the source or destination systems.
 Dropping the packet causes the connection to be retried until the retry threshold is reached.